ryantd42/NY-Legislative-Git/2023/A3245D-2023/bill.md

-  3. A. In addition to the  requirements  of  subdivision  two  of  this section,  a  consumer  who  accepts  an  automatic renewal or continuous service offer online shall be allowed to terminate the automatic renewal or continuous service exclusively online[, which may include].
-TO SATIS- FY THE REQUIREMENTS OF THIS SUBDIVISION, A  BUSINESS  SHALL  EITHER  (1) PROVIDE  THE  CONSUMER  WITH  a  MODEL  termination email [formatted and provided by the business] that [a] SUCH consumer can send to [the]  SUCH business  without additional information TO NOTIFY SUCH BUSINESS OF SUCH CONSUMER'S INTENT TO TERMINATE  SUCH  AUTOMATIC  RENEWAL  OR  CONTINUOUS SERVICE,  OR  (2)  SEND  THE  CONSUMER  AN  EMAIL CONTAINING A LINK TO A WEBSITE OR OTHER ONLINE SERVICE WHERE SUCH CONSUMER CAN  TERMINATE  SUCH AUTOMATIC RENEWAL OR CONTINUOUS SERVICE.
+  3. A. In addition to the  requirements  of  subdivision  two  of  this section,  a  consumer  who  accepts  an  automatic renewal or continuous service offer online shall be allowed to terminate the automatic renewal or continuous service exclusively online, which  may  include  a  termi- nation  email formatted and provided by the business that a consumer can send to the business without additional information.
-  B. A BUSINESS THAT ALLOWS A CONSUMER TO ACCEPT AN AUTOMATIC RENEWAL OR CONTINUOUS SERVICE OFFER FOR AN INITIAL PAID TERM OF ONE YEAR OR LONGER, PROVIDED  THAT SUCH AUTOMATIC RENEWAL OR CONTINUOUS SERVICE RENEWS FOR A PAID TERM OF ONE MONTH OR LONGER, SHALL NOTIFY  SUCH  CONSUMER  OF  SUCH
+  B. A BUSINESS THAT ALLOWS A CONSUMER TO ACCEPT AN AUTOMATIC RENEWAL OR CONTINUOUS SERVICE OFFER FOR AN INITIAL PAID TERM OF ONE YEAR OR LONGER, PROVIDED THAT SUCH AUTOMATIC RENEWAL OR CONTINUOUS SERVICE RENEWS FOR  A PAID  TERM  OF  SIX MONTHS OR LONGER, SHALL NOTIFY SUCH CONSUMER OF SUCH UPCOMING AUTOMATIC RENEWAL OR CONTINUOUS SERVICE CHARGE TO SUCH  CONSUM- ER'S  ACCOUNT AT LEAST FIFTEEN DAYS BEFORE, BUT NOT MORE THAN FORTY-FIVE DAYS BEFORE, THE CANCELLATION DEADLINE FOR SUCH AUTOMATIC RENEWAL.
+SUCH NOTICE SHALL INCLUDE INSTRUCTIONS ON HOW TO CANCEL SUCH RENEWAL CHARGE.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03135-05-3
+  LBD03135-07-3
- A. 3245--C  2
+ A. 3245--D  2

- UPCOMING  AUTOMATIC RENEWAL OR CONTINUOUS SERVICE CHARGE TO SUCH CONSUM- ER'S ACCOUNT AT LEAST FIFTEEN DAYS BEFORE, BUT NOT MORE THAN THIRTY DAYS BEFORE, THE CANCELLATION  DEADLINE  FOR  SUCH  AUTOMATIC  RENEWAL.
-SUCH NOTICE SHALL INCLUDE INSTRUCTIONS ON HOW TO CANCEL SUCH RENEWAL CHARGE.
   C.  THE  PROVISIONS OF PARAGRAPH B OF THIS SUBDIVISION SHALL NOT APPLY TO ANY BUSINESS, OR SUBSIDIARY OR AFFILIATE THEREOF,  REGULATED  BY  THE PUBLIC SERVICE COMMISSION OR THE FEDERAL COMMUNICATIONS COMMISSION.